 Iran Sanctions Act

-Offerors must certify they do not engage in prohibited activities or significant transactions with Iran or its Revolutionary Guard Corps, or face severe penalties for false certification.
+Offerors must certify they do not engage in sanctioned activities with Iran or its Revolutionary Guard Corps, or risk severe penalties including contract termination and debarment.

 Overview

-FAR 25.703-2 implements the Iran Sanctions Act by requiring offerors to certify that neither they nor their owned or controlled entities engage in certain prohibited activities related to Iran.
-Specifically, offerors must certify they do not participate in activities that could trigger sanctions under section 5 of the Act, including those related to Iran's energy sector or development of weapons of mass destruction.
-Additionally, offerors must certify they do not knowingly engage in significant transactions (over $10,000) with Iran's Revolutionary Guard Corps or its affiliates.
-Exceptions apply if the acquisition is subject to trade agreements and all products are designated country end products.
-False certifications can result in contract termination, suspension, or debarment for at least two years.
-This section is critical for ensuring compliance with U.S. sanctions laws in federal contracting.
+FAR 25.703-2 implements the Iran Sanctions Act by requiring offerors to certify that neither they nor any entity they own or control engage in activities subject to sanctions under section 5 of the Act, particularly those related to Iran's energy sector and military development.
+Additionally, offerors must certify they do not knowingly engage in significant transactions (over $15,000) with Iran's Revolutionary Guard Corps or its affiliates, as identified by the U.S. Treasury's SDN List.
+Exceptions apply if the acquisition is subject to trade agreements and all products are designated country end products or construction materials.
+If a false certification is discovered, the agency may terminate the contract, suspend, or debar the contractor for at least two years.

 Key Rules

-- Offerors must certify they and their controlled entities do not engage in sanctionable activities under the Iran Sanctions Act or significant transactions with Iran's Revolutionary Guard Corps.
+- Offerors must certify they and their controlled entities do not engage in activities for which sanctions may be imposed under section 5 of the Iran Sanctions Act, unless an exception or waiver applies.

 - Remedies for False Certification